 There are two main study intakes in Poland, Winter intake and Summer intake.

-6 Steps to Study in January Intake in Poland 2021
+6 Steps to Study in Winter intake in Poland 2020

 To study in universities in Poland in this coming winter intake, the first thing you will require is an action plan.
 Here is an application timeline to give you an idea of how to plan for your studies in Poland.